millicast/streaming-sdk-react-native-getting-started/README.md

 ## Usage

 In order to run the example app, it is necessary to have Yarn installed.
-You can do this by simply running the following command:
+You can install Yarn by running the following command:

 ```
 npm install --global yarn
 ```

-Now, you are ready to use Yarn in the command line.
+Now you are ready to use Yarn in the command line.

 To install all the required dependencies, run the following command:
 ```
 yarn
 ```

-To test the example app once the `.env` file is set up, simply run the following command in the root folder:
+To test the sample app once the `.env` file is set up, run the following command in the root folder:

 ```
 yarn run
 ```

-There you will be asked to lanuch it on Android or iOS.
+You will be prompted to launch the app on Android or iOS.

 Once in the app you will be prompted with the home page allowing you to choose between the Publisher and Subscriber (Viewer) apps.